 Date range: Filter by date.
 All items, Last hour, Last day, Last week, Last month.
-Works with media from Viz One, Media Service, Pilot Data Server.
+Works with media from Viz One, Media Service, Pilot Data Server, Graphic Hub, Graphic Hub default folder and Graphic Hub Image Library.

 Tags: Works with media from Viz One.
 Only one tag can be selected at a time.